-- Battery Information The Battery charge information is displayed on a battery graphic along with the percentage of the remaining charge and its status. - Battery usage Displays the battery usage level and battery use details. - Battery percentage on status bar Enable to display the battery level percentage on the Status Bar next to the battery icon.
+• Battery Information - The Battery charge information is displayed on a battery graphic along with the percentage of the remaining charge and its status.

-- Help Displays help information for the Battery saver feature.
+- Battery usage Displays the battery usage level and battery use details. - Battery percentage on status bar Enable to display the battery level percentage on the Status Bar next to the battery icon. - Battery saver Tap 🔄 to toggle it On or Off.
+You can also choose when to automatically turn the Battery saver feature on. - Help Displays help information for the Battery saver feature.